About Me

 More about me…

-I have made such incredible mistakes and caused harm to others and myself in the process.
-In the past I’ve been a terrible partner and employee, I’ve been broke and houseless, abusive and abused, ignorant and oppressive, racist and bigoted, ableist and probably so much more.
+I have made such incredible mistakes, caused harm to others and myself, all in the process of unlearning.
+In the past I’ve been a terrible partner and employee, I’ve been broke and houseless, abusive and abused, ignorant and oppressive, perpetuated racism, ableism and more.

 Collectively I have spent over a 15 years learning, healing and reintegrating in both western sciences and eastern/indigenous practices.
-I’ve spend 5 years coaching, building conscious communities and facilitating healing spaces around the world.
+I’ve spend 5 years coaching, building conscious communities, and facilitating healing spaces around the world.
 I bring this all up here, because I think it’s far more effective then simply listing my degrees and certifications.
-I don’t try to sell myself as a perfect person, instead I want you to know where I have been with the hopes it gives you permission to show up as your “less than perfect self” with me.
-It’s not enough for me to tell you I offer judgement free support, I want you to know that I am in no position to judge.
-I’ve lived the experiences and been versions of myself that many try and hide away.
+I don’t try to sell myself as a “healed” person, instead I want you to know where I have been with the hopes it gives you permission to show up as your “less than perfect self” with me.
+It’s not enough for me to tell you I offer decolonized peer support, I want to show you.
+I’ve lived through experiences and have been versions of myself that many try and hide away.
 My work is in bringing those parts to the surface so they can be loved, transmuted, and integrated.
 So no, I am no where near perfect, I do not have all the answers.
 I am a continuous work in progress.
-But what I can offer is a safe space, my years of experience, and the empowerment to accept your shadow.
+But what I can offer is a safer space, my years of experience, and the empowerment to accept your shadow simply through my acceptance of mine.

 I’m here to tell you the parts that you’ve been taught to hate about yourself, are where your true power lives.